vergun/pine/README.md

 * improve CRUD operations with git hooks
 * move population tasks to boostrap.js
 * improve WYSIWIG editor to accomodate html AND md
+* if git hooks fail display a message to the user

 Server Setup Instructions
 ==========================